-An examination, including ultrasound of the vessels of the kidneys, is aimed at recognizing the features of the location of veins, arteries and their diameter.
-This diagnostic method allows you to determine the speed of blood flow.
-This happens due to the work of the Doppler effect, an Austrian physicist, whose name became the basis for the name of a specific procedure - Dopplerography of the vessels of the kidneys.
+An examination, including ultrasound of the renal vessels, is aimed at recognizing the features of the location of veins, arteries and their diameter.
+Such diagnostic method allows you to determine the speed of blood flow.
+This happens due to the work of the Doppler effect, an Austrian physicist whose name became the basis for the name of a specific procedure - Dopplerography of renal vessels.

 The essence of the method